Tezeroth/VRMOBDESK-REFACTOR/Documentation/Docs/UnusedFunctions.md

 4. **Move Debugging Components**: Move debugging components like `magnet-range-debug` to a separate file that is only included during development.

 5. **Document Intentional Comments**: If any commented code is intentionally kept for future reference, add clear documentation explaining why it's kept and under what circumstances it might be used.

+6. **✓ Fixed PhysicsOptimizer Initialization**: The PhysicsOptimizer component now properly waits for the 'physx-ready' event before attempting to optimize physics settings.

+7. **Simplify PhysicsSleepManager Logic**: Refactor the sleep state checking logic in PhysicsSleepManager to reduce redundancy.

+8. **Implement Better Logging**: Replace the simple debug parameter with a more comprehensive logging system that can be easily disabled in production.